 Was she supposed to dislike herself every day?
 The other girls at school acted like she was the ugliest person they'd ever seen.
 "You'd be a good catch if you weren't so fat," one said.
 And then another one thought that she was too big.
 "Are girls supposed to be small, Mom?"
 She asked finally…Read more A Big Girl

 One day a classmate asked me, “Where is your lunch?”
 I told her that I had already had it and went back to my fake laughter and smiles.
 The others chatted and laughed while they ate from their tiffin boxes.
 Some brought samosas or ice cream from outside the gate.
 My hunger pangs got worse…Read more Another Sneak Peak at Just me, the Sink & the Pot

 Things got more complicated in the ninth standard, when our hormones started acting up.
 Suddenly, holding hands just wasn’t enough.
 A school in India wouldn’t allow much room for experimentation.
 Teachers kept an eye on who sat next to each other and were aware of the current couples and serious crushes.
-Most of us did…Read more A Sneak Peak at Just me, the Sink & the Pot
+Most of us did…Read more A Sneak Peek at Just me, the Sink & the Pot

 "The chair will break!"
 A classmate yelled out as she sat down.
 Fifteen mean giggles followed.
 She didn't look up as her vision clouded with tears.
 She could never get used to this.
 The others went back to their daily lives, not noticing her injured heart.